IABTechLab/uid2docs/docs/getting-started/gs-credentials.md

 ## Subscription ID and Public Key

-If you're using a client-side implementation (see [Prebid.js Client-Side Integration](../guides/integration-prebid-client-side.md) or [JavaScript Express Integration Guide](../guides/publisher-client-side.md)), you'll receive the following credentials:
+If you're using a client-side implementation (see [Prebid.js Client-Side Integration Guide](../guides/integration-prebid-client-side.md) or [JavaScript Express Integration Guide](../guides/publisher-client-side.md)), you'll receive the following credentials:
 - **Subscription ID**: This value identifies your site to the UID2 service.
 - **Public key**: This value is used for encryption.